-applicant has submitted a Planning and Retail Assessment, together with The supplementary information in support of the application.
-This builds upon the Assessment submitted with the previous withdrawn application (19/00517/FULPP) and includes analysis of, and objections to, the rival proposals for a discount foodstore at Solartron Retail Park (the subject of planning application 20/00287/FULPP) in a sequentially preferable location.
-Both the proposed Aldi foodstore and the smaller proposed mixed A1/A3 use are potentially town centre uses.
-Whilst the applicant argues that the proposal "seeks the reuse of existing retail floorspace rather than the introduction of significant new retail floorspace out of centre" and, indeed, results in the de-commissioning of the existing mezzanine floorspace, it is considered that the proposal is for a significantly different type of retail use to that which exists at the Shopping Park at present; and, indeed, that it is a form of retailing which is specifically excluded from operating at the Shopping Park.
+The applicants have submitted a Planning and Retail Assessment, together with supplementary information in support of their proposals.
+This builds upon the Assessment submitted with the previous withdrawn application (19/00517/FULPP) and includes analysis of, and objections to, rival proposals for a discount foodstore at Solartron Retail Park (the subject of planning application 20/00287/FULPP) in a sequentially preferable location.
+Both the proposed BSP foodstore and the smaller proposed mixed A1/A3 use are town centre uses.

+Whilst the applicant argues that the proposal "seeks the reuse of existing retail floorspace rather than the introduction of significant new retail floorspace out of centre" and, indeed, results in the de-commissioning of the existing mezzanine floorspace, it is considered that the proposal is for a significantly different type of retail use to that which exists at BSP at present.
+Indeed, it is a form of retailing which is specifically excluded from operating at BSP.
 In this context, it is considered that the proposed food retail uses cannot reasonably be said to be existing; and cannot be considered as such.
+Importantly it can be inferred that, in imposing Condition No.4 (of the original planning permission 93/00016/FUL restricting the type of retail use) the Council considered this condition to be necessary in order to make the proposals then under consideration acceptable.
+The Applicants have sought to explain why the condition is no longer necessary by contending that the retail impact and sequential tests have been passed.

-A retail impact assessment is required because the floorspace affected by the application (1,866 + 186 sqm), whilst below the NPPF threshold (2,500 sqm), is significantly above the locally set impact threshold of 1,000 sgm.
+A retail impact assessment is also required because the floorspace affected by the application (1,866 + 186 sqm), whilst below the NPPF threshold (2,500 sqm), is significantly above the locally set impact threshold of 1,000 sqm.
 Accordingly, having regard to Local Plan Policy LN7, it is necessary for the proposals to be subject to Retail Impact Assessment.